harumuki/thorsten-hans.com/_posts/2017-08-21-using-azure-files-in-kubernetes-deployments-with-asp-net-core.md

 featured_image: /assets/images/posts/feature_images/2017-08-21-using-azure-files-in-kubernetes-deployments-with-asp-net-core.jpg
 ---
 *Azure Container Services* (*ACS*) makes it incredibly easy to spin up and manage *Kubernetes* clusters in the cloud.
 There are plenty of other Azure resources which you can use to build daily scenarios on a native cloud stack.
 Common scenarios are serving files from and writing important information to persisted locations.
 Azure offers many different storage capabilities.
-In this post, I’ll explain how to use an Azure File Share to serve content by using a .NET Core Web API.
+In this post, I'll explain how to use an Azure File Share to serve content by using a .NET Core Web API.

 ## Azure Files

 Using Azure Files you can create SMB 3.0 file shares and access them from all over the world.
-No matter if you’re running a cloud-native application or working in a hybrid scenario, Azure Files can be accessed from everywhere.
-It’s easy to set up and reliable solution to deal with files from multiple places.
+No matter if you're running a cloud-native application or working in a hybrid scenario, Azure Files can be accessed from everywhere.
+It's easy to set up and reliable solution to deal with files from multiple places.
 Also if you build highly scalable applications in *Kubernetes*, Azure File Shares can easily be mounted using k8s volumes.

 See the following [link to get more detailed information about Azure Files and Azure File Shares](https://azure.microsoft.com/en-us/services/storage/files/){:target="_blank"}.

 ## Creating a Managed Azure File Share

-For demonstration purpose, we’ll create a simple Azure File Share.
+For demonstration purpose, we'll create a simple Azure File Share.
 Before actually creating the network share itself, a Storage Account (located in the same Azure location as your k8s cluster) is required.

 ### Create the Azure Storage Account

 Creating the Storage Account is pretty easy.
-For demonstration purpose, I’ll go with the cheapest configuration which means *Standard_LRS*.
+For demonstration purpose, I'll go with the cheapest configuration which means *Standard_LRS*.
 Depending on your scenario and requirements you may choose one of the advances and more reliable configurations.

 ```bash
 # check if the storage account name of your choice is available